 Postdoctoral fellows who have been, or are currently employed at EMBL are able to apply, provided that acceptance of a 3 year fellowship does not exceed the maximum limit of employment as a postdoctoral fellow at EMBL (5 years).

 Applications to the Bridging Excellence Postdoctoral Program are accepted via EMBL’s online recruitment system.

 Applicants must develop a proposal together with at least one EMBL Group/Team Leader and one faculty member from the Stanford University School of Medicine, or School of Humanities & Sciences *.
 Check our our projects page to see examples of collaborations that already exist between EMBL and Stanford.
 Our members page also lists faculty who would like to collaborate on a joint project (you may also list supervisors who are not members of the Life Science Alliance).

 Proposals must describe a creative, high-impact collaboration that builds on the strengths of the two institutions.
 They must clearly indicate how the project will draw on the expertise or technology available in each lab, as well as their own skills.

 - Download the application form.

 - Establish contact with potential EMBL and Stanford supervisors.

 - Develop your project proposal.

-- Upload your completed application form and supervisor confirmation letter and submit your application via TalentLink by the 8th of March 2020.
+- Upload your completed application form and supervisor confirmation letter.

-- Ensure your referees submit a letter of recommendation by 23rd of March 2020.
+- Ensure your referees submit a letter of recommendation.